Sparse random hypergraphs: Non-backtracking spectra and community detection: Local analysis

 \section{Local analysis}

 In this section, we will mainly modify the results in \cite{bordenave2018nonbacktracking, bordenave2020detection} to our hypergraph setting and characterize the local structure of sparse random hypergraphs.
 We construct a hypertree growth process in the following way.
-The hypertree is used to obtain an approximation of the local neighborhoods in the random hypergraph $G$ generated by the HSBM.
+The hypertree is used to approximate the local neighborhoods in the random hypergraph $G$ generated by the HSBM.

-\begin{definition} We define the random Galton-Watson hypertree as follows: \begin{itemize} \item Start from a \emph{root} $\rho$ with a given spin $\sigma(\rho)$; \item Generate $k = \Poi(d)$ hyperedges intersecting only at $\rho$, yielding $k(q-1)$ \emph{children} of $\rho$; \item For each hyperedge, we assume a fixed ordering of the $(q-1)$ associated children $v_1, \dots, v_{q-1}$, we denote the ordered children by $v=(v_1,\dots, v_{q-1})$.
+\begin{definition}[Galton-Watson hypertree] We define the random Galton-Watson hypertree as follows: \begin{itemize} \item Start from a \emph{root} $\rho$ with a given spin $\sigma(\rho)$; \item Generate $k = \Poi(d)$ hyperedges intersecting only at $\rho$, yielding $k(q-1)$ \emph{children} of $\rho$; \item For each hyperedge, we assume a fixed ordering of the $(q-1)$ associated children $v_1, \dots, v_{q-1}$, we denote the ordered children by $v=(v_1,\dots, v_{q-1})$.
 Then, we assign a type to each $v_i$ randomly such that

 The definition of $d$ in \eqref{eq:constant_degree} implies that the probabilities defined in \eqref{eq:prob_add} add up to 1; \item Repeat the process for each child of $\rho$, treating as the root of an i.i.d Galton-Watson hypertree. \end{itemize} \end{definition}